Skip to content

 This document is the authoritative specification for tacet, a Bayesian timing side-channel detection system.
 It defines the statistical methodology, abstract types, and requirements that implementations MUST follow to be conformant.

-For implementation guidance, see the Implementation Guide.
+For implementation details (algorithms, numerical procedures), see the Implementation Guide.
 For language-specific APIs, see the Rust API, C API, or Go API.
-For interpreting results, see the User Guide.
+For interpreting results, see Interpreting Results and Attacker Models.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.